 Scheduling of Defense: Under no circumstances should a completed dissertation be submitted to any committee member for reading fewer than three weeks before the defense.
 The English Graduate Office must be notified no fewer than three weeks before the oral defense of the day, time, and location of the defense and the title of the dissertation.
+The English Graduate Office must also be informed of any changes in the scheduled defense date, time, and location.
 All dissertation defenses are to be held no later than four weeks prior to the deadline for submission of the final copy to the Graduate College.
 No dissertation defense may be scheduled during the summer.